Times of Old

 “I get a feeling it’s going to be a lot more than that.
 But if it helps me to stay alive I’m all for it.”
 Ed moves over to sit at the desk, and starts to move the mouse to examine the area.
 He has troubles controlling the mouse on the desk, and very soon gets extremely frustrated with it.

 It’s clear David is watching him when he’s quick to say, “Ed, lie on the lounge for a moment, please.”
 Ed does as asked, lies down, and shuts his eyes, since he figures something medical is about to happen.
 A moment later David says, “Right, I’ve added an organic control unit to your mind.
 From now on when you look at something while holding something that needs to be pointed or aimed a cross-hair will appear to show you where it’s currently aimed.
-It works like a mouse pointer, and will be one when using a computer, but will also work as a target sight when using a weapon like a gun or bow and arrow.
+It works like a mouse pointer, and will be one when using a computer, but it’ll also work as a target sight when using a weapon like a gun or bow and arrow.
 It will also work as such when you’re on planet, and it’ll adjust for gravity, too.”

 “Thanks, David.
 That can be very useful.
 Why did you do it?”